dextreem/krokettenbude/docs/concept/concept.md

 ## Frontend Sketch

 There are three views: Login, Croquette Overview, and Croquette Details.
 The login screen is a simple form that requires the user to type their credentials.

 After logging in, the user is presented with an overview of all existing croquettes.
 There is functionality, to search, filter and sort the results by croquette related criteria:

 ![Croquettes Overview](img/frontend_overview.svg)

 Upon clicking on one of the elements in the Croquette list, a detail view is opened providing all the details and allows the user to rate the croquette.

-// TODO: Check if "find recipes" made it to the code

 ![Croquette Details](img/frontend_details.svg)